2 S. Koreans, 15 Russians held in NKorea after boat drifts

 Ties between the Koreas improved last year after North Korea entered into talks on its nuclear program.
 South Korea’s liberal president, Moon Jae-in, met Kim three times last year and facilitated negotiations between Pyongyang and Washington, including the Kim-Trump summit in Singapore.

-But North Korea has recently reduced its exchanges with South Korea and requested it to stop mediating between Pyongyang and Washington amid a lack of recent progress in the U.S.-North Korean nuclear diplomacy.
+But North Korea has recently reduced its exchanges with South Korea and requested it to stop mediating between Pyongyang and Washington amid a lack of progress in the U.S.-North Korean nuclear diplomacy.
+The second Kim-Trump summit in Vietnam in February collapsed without reaching any agreement due to disputes over U.S.-led sanctions on North Korea.

+In yet another sign of cooling ties between the Koreas, Pyongyang is refusing to accept Seoul’s offer to send 50,000 tons of rice through an international agency to protest planned U.S.-South Korean military drills, the Unification Ministry said Wednesday.

+North Korea views military training between the U.S. and South Korea as an invasion rehearsal.
+North Korea recently suggested it may resume provocative nuclear and missile tests if Seoul and Washington go ahead with the summertime drills.